Lambda-X/re-console/README.md

 accepts two parameters: a unique key and a map of options.

 ```
+(reagent/render [console/console :key
-(reagent/render [console/console :cnsl-1 (replumb-proxy/eval-opts false ["/js/compiled/out"])]
+                                 {:eval-opts (replumb-proxy/eval-opts false ["/js/compiled/out"])}]
                   (.getElementById js/document "app"))
 ```

 The unique key is used to identify the console and the map of options should contain the following keys:

+* `:eval-opts`: a map of evaluation options, which in turn contains:

   * `:get-prompt`: a zero-arity function, returns a string (the prompt displayed after each evaluation).
   * `:should-eval`: a predicate function that takes the source as input (the expression to evaluate) and returns true or false depending on whether it can be evaluated.
 If `false`, the cursor will be placed on a new line.
   * `to-str-fn`: a one-arity function that converts the result to a string.
   If the result is already a string simply use `identity`.
   * `evaluate`: the main evaluation function, takes as arguments a callback function (called after evaluation) and the source to evaluate.
   Will be called if `should-eval` returns `true`.

 The callback function will be called with a map as parameter containing the following keys: